miguelammatos/Kollaps/README.md

 ```
 $NEEDdeploymentGenerator topology5.xml <Orchestrator flag> > topology5.yaml
 ```
 The orchestrator flag can be `-s` for Swarm or `-k` for Kubernetes.
 Default: Swarm.

+On Swarm, this command must be run on a Manager node so that the NEEDdeploymentGenerator can gather information regarding the cluster state and pass it to the bootstrappers as environment variables.
+This avoids all nodes requiring Manager status.

 Note that this must be run from the folder in which the `topology` file sits, or a parent directory.